bbauska/W3Cx-3of5/README.md

 <p>
 The last example is bad for accessibility reasons.
 A screen reader that vocalizes the page will just say "Entering section", while in the previous two good examples it would say "entering section with heading Blog Posts of April 2020".
 You can also check if your headings and sectioning elements are ok by using a browser extension that displays the outline of the document (just search for "html5 outliner" in your browser's extension search engine).

-<b>UPDATE :</b> For the course screenshots, we used the Google Chrome HTML5 outliner extension that is no more available (it has been removed by its developer), but you can use any other equivalent extension such as <a href="https://chrome.google.com/webstore/detail/table-of-contents-crx/eeknhipceeelbgdbcmchicoaoalfdnhi?hl=f">table-of-contents-crx</a> for Chrome or <a href="https://addons.mozilla.org/fr/firefox/addon/outline-sidebar/?src=search">Outline sidebar for Firefox</a>.</p>
+<b>UPDATE:</b> For the course screenshots, we used the Google Chrome HTML5 outliner extension that is no more available (it has been removed by its developer), but you can use any other equivalent extension such as <a href="https://chrome.google.com/webstore/detail/table-of-contents-crx/eeknhipceeelbgdbcmchicoaoalfdnhi?hl=f">table-of-contents-crx</a> for Chrome or <a href="https://addons.mozilla.org/fr/firefox/addon/outline-sidebar/?src=search">Outline sidebar for Firefox</a>.</p>

 <h4>The outline of the last example looks like this:</h4>